 “I have a dream that can open your eyes I believe that dream never dies.
 I dream of a world where all people can be free, Overweight people, and gay people, and people like me.”

 Becci Ingram was born in London, England, on July 4th, 1974.
 A well-meaning doctor told her parents “Your daughter has Down Syndrome.
 She will probably never be able to develop physically or mentally.
 My advice is to put her in a home, and have another child as soon as possible”.
-It wasn’t until she was 6 months old that she ‘decided to live’, and at 2 1/2 years, Becci still only weighed 12 pounds.
-However, with the help of a very special homeopathic doctor who looked beyond the negative label of ‘disability’ and who saw Becci for herself, she began to grow and to find strength.
+It wasn’t until she was six months old that she ‘decided to live’, and at 2 1/2 years, Becci still only weighed twelve pounds.
+However, with the help of a very special homeopathic doctor who looked beyond the negative label of “disability” and who saw Becci for herself, she began to grow and to find strength.

-Every stage of her development was delayed, but she was gradually able to go to school, where she became the guinea pig for the ‘Mainstreaming Experiment’, or ‘Inclusion’ of children with special needs into regular schools in the Inner London Education Area.
+Every stage of her development was delayed, but she was gradually able to go to school, where she became the guinea pig for the “mainstreaming experiment,” or “inclusion” of children with special needs into regular schools in the Inner London Education Area.

-When the family moved to Syracuse, where her parents were teaching in the Drama department of Syracuse University, Becci started her own theatre company called ‘The Buckingham Players’, (she and her family lived on Buckingham Avenue).
-She put on her plays in the family sitting room and invited the neighbours to be in the casts.
-Becci wrote the plays, directed and acted in them – her editions of ‘Midsummer Night’s Dream’, ‘Hamlet’, ‘Grease’ as well as many original plays were all big friendly theatrical occasions!
+When the family moved to Syracuse, where her parents were teaching in the drama department of Syracuse University, Becci started her own theatre company called The Buckingham Players.
+(She and her family lived on Buckingham Avenue.)
+She put on her plays in the family sitting room and invited the neighbors to be in the casts.
+Becci wrote the plays, directed and acted in them.
+Her editions of Midsummer Night’s Dream, Hamlet, and Grease, as well as many original plays, were all big friendly theatrical occasions.

-A student at the Drama department, Stephanie Leimbacher, suggested starting a theatre group for young people from the community with special needs so they could work with university drama students.
-Becci was one of the original members of the group which is now known as ‘The All Star C.A.S.T.’
+A student in the drama department, Stephanie Leimbacher, suggested starting a theatre group for young people from the community with special needs so they could work with university drama students.
+Becci was one of the original members of the group, which became known as The All Star C.A.S.T.
 (Community Actors and Students’ Theatre).
-The weekly classes consisted of basic acting exercises which culminated in a production at the end of the semester, held in the Syracuse Stage ‘Sutton Pavilion’ theatre.
-The mission of the group is to provide a safe, non-judgmental space in which all the participants can reveal who they are while they explore their creativity.
+The weekly classes consisted of basic acting exercises which culminated in a production at the end of the semester, held in the Syracuse Stage Sutton Pavilion theatre.
+The mission of the group: to provide a safe, non-judgmental space in which all the participants can reveal who they are while they explore their creativity.

 Becci had to battle against prejudice and bullying in many forms throughout her life; children and adults were often cruel to her, but she was able to overcome her fears and sadness by recognizing the ignorance of others and helping them to be more open-minded.